Vivianstats/MAAPER/README.md

        output_dir = "./", # output directory
        bam_c1, bam_c2, # full path of the BAM files
        read_len = 76, # read length
-       ncores = 12,  # number of cores used for parallel computation )
+       ncores = 12  # number of cores used for parallel computation )
 ```

+Please note the following options in the `mapper` function:

+-   By default, `maaper` users the unpaired test.
+Please set `paired = TRUE` in order to use the paired test.
+We recommend only using the paired test when samples are paired and sample size is relatively large.
+-   If you would like to obtain bedGraph files corresponding to estimated APA profiles for visualization with UCSC or IGV genome browser, please set `bed = TRUE`.
+It is set to `FALSE` by default.

 Please refer to the package [manual](https://github.com/Vivianstats/MAAPER/blob/master/inst/docs/) for a full list of arguments and detailed usage.